Ultimate Costa Rica

 This boutique accommodation is the perfect nature retreat.
 The accommodation is seamlessly integrate with the surroundings and you’ll be able to gaze at this natural oasis from the floor to ceiling windows with the chirping and singing of birds as the soundtrack.
 There is a restaurant, bar and coffee shop on site.
 The rooms have handcrafted furniture made by local artisans, comfortable beds, hot showers.

-Villa Caletas - Standard Room (or similar)
+Villa Caletas Hotel - Standard Room (or similar)

-Villa Caletas is set upon a hilltop in the Central Pacific coast of Puntarenas, Costa Rica with views of coastline and the tropical rain forests.
+Villa Caletas Hotel is set upon a hilltop in the Central Pacific coast of Puntarenas, Costa Rica with views of coastline and the tropical rain forests.

 The rooms are equipped with a private bathroom, Wi-Fi, TV, coffee maker, mini bar, hairdryer and safe.
 For guests enjoyment there are restaurants and bars, infinity swimming pool, boutique, spa, fitness centre, tour centre and a private beach.